cockroachdb/docs/v2.1/create-changefeed.md

 <span class="version-tag">New in v2.1:</span> The `CREATE CHANGEFEED` [statement](sql-statements.html) creates a new changefeed, which provides row-level change subscriptions.

-Changefeeds target a whitelist of databases and tables, called the "watched rows."
+Changefeeds target a whitelist of tables, called the "watched rows."
 Every change to a watched row is emitted as a record in a configurable format (`JSON`) to a configurable sink ([Kafka](https://kafka.apache.org/)).

 For more information, see [Change Data Capture](change-data-capture.html).